emmercm/www/src/blog/_pin-gha-action-digests.md

 ## Automating updates

 I love [Renovate](https://www.mend.io/renovate/).
+I use it in [a lot of my projects](https://github.com/search?q=user%3Aemmercm+%28path%3A**%2Frenovate.json+OR+path%3A**%2Frenovate.json5%29&type=code&ref=advsearch).
 I think it's lightyears ahead of Dependabot.
 And I blog about Renovate [often](/blog/tag/ci-cd/).

+Renovate has a "helper" named `helpers:pinGitHubActionDigestsToSemver` that when used will

 - https://docs.github.com/en/actions/reference/security/secure-use#using-third-party-actions
 - https://semgrep.dev/blog/2025/popular-github-action-tj-actionschanged-files-is-compromised/